 Orestes Anson was a widely celebrated literary figure.
 He had three daughters who weren’t as intellectual as him.
 Pauline his granddaughter is the only one in the family who is an intellect like her grandfather.
 It falls on her to continue more, like preserve the legacy of her grandfather.
 Paulina is brought to the Anson house after Orestes passes away.
 She never met her grandfather.
 Everything she knows about him is through his works.

 Paulina has developed an unconditioned love for him and his work, wanting to preserve the fading legacy.
 She even refuses to marry a young man because he wants her to move to New York with him, but she can’t even think of leaving the house.
 She is completely devoted to maintaining the legacy of her grandfather through writing, barely leaving the house.
 She completes a huge biography on his life and travels to Boston to meet a publisher.
 Only to be told that she is a little too late to publish a biography of Orestes Anson because his work is no longer popular or relevant.

 Paulina is understandably devastated by this revelation and spends some time overthinking and sulking about it.
 She wants to know what has kept Anson’s contemporaries popular but not him.
-She spends time researching them and finds out that the contemporaries all had a larger-than-life type of personality, while her grandfather was known just for his ideas.
+She spends time researching them and finds out that the contemporaries all had the larger-than-life type of personalities, while her grandfather was known just for his ideas.
 She has given up on her work when a young man comes knocking on the door wanting to write an article about one of the pamphlets Anson wrote.
 Corby, the young man, assures Paulina that is it is because of her that Orestes Anson’s legacy and work is preserved and talked about again.